mickeeriksson/PAL-1_GettingStarted/README.md

 ## Your first program

-As out first program we will develop the "Do Nothing Program".
+As our first program we will develop the "Do Nothing Program".
 But before starting, lets do a little reading about machinecode for 6502, the CPU in PAL-1.
 Here is a good starting point http://retro.hansotten.nl/uploads/books/machinecodebeginners.pdf. read this at least up until page 19 before we do our little do nothing program.

 Then follow this tutorial [The Do nothing program](./theDoNothingProgram/README.md)